geoschem/geos-chem-shared-docs/supplemental-guides/spack-guide.rst

 ============

-In the sections below, we will show you how to **build a single software environment containing all dependencies for GEOS-Chem Classic, GCHP, and HEMCO**.
-This will be especially of use for those users working on a computational cluster where these dependencies are not installed.
+In the sections below, we will show you how to **build a single software environment containing all software dependencies for GEOS-Chem Classic, GCHP, and HEMCO**.
+This will be especially of use for those users working on a computational cluster where these dependencies have not yet been installed.

-We will be using the `Spack <https://spack.readthedocs.io>`_ package manager to download and build all required dependencies for GEOS-Chem Classic, GCHP and HEMCO.
+We will be using the `Spack <https://spack.readthedocs.io>`_ package manager to download and build all required software dependencies for GEOS-Chem Classic, GCHP and HEMCO.

 .. note::